 ITD122 Computer Applications for Professionals

 PSY121 General Psychology

 TOTAL CREDITS 67

-Paramedics are highly-regarded health professionals, in part due to television and public events that have heightened awareness of this program.
+Paramedics are highly-regarded health professionals, in part due to television and public events that have heightened awareness of this profession.

 The world of emergency medical services (EMS) is very dynamic, changing and evolving continually.
 Paramedics have many new challenges in the care of the ill and injured requiring a higher standard of learning, particularly with interests of national security.
 The field of paramedicine is evolving to new areas beyond emergency care in the streets.

-Stark State College offers a two-year associate in applied science degree of emergency medical services technology.
-The EMT-basic and paramedic certification courses are included within this degree pathway, as well as courses designed to enhance management skills in the healthcare industry.
+Stark State College offers an Associate in Applied Science Degree of Emergency Medical Services.
+The EMT and paramedic certification courses are included within this degree pathway, as well as courses designed to enhance management skills in the healthcare industry.

 Stark State College is accredited by the Higher Learning Commission.
-The emergency medical program is accredited by the Ohio Department of Public Safety, Division of EMS, #008 for EMS education and follows the Ohio curriculum according to the Ohio Administrative Code 4765 for all levels of EMS providers.
+The emergency medical program is accredited by the Ohio Department of Public Safety Division of EMS #008 for EMS education and follows the national standard curriculum according to the Ohio Administrative Code 4765 for all levels of EMS providers.